Assistive Technology for Autism

 Our communication-based assistive technology includes the Tobii Dynavox range of speech generating devices.
 We supply durable touch and switch accessible devices such as the I-110 and Speech Case for iPad, eye-gaze devices such as the PCEye 5 eye tracker, the EyeMobile 5 mobile eye gaze solution, and the fully integrated I-Series (I-13 and I-16).
 We supply communication software for our communication devices, which can be fully customised to suit the communication abilities of the individual with autism.
 We are also a supplier of single and multi-message, recordable communication devices which feature less vocabulary and are great for introducing someone with autism to using assistive technology for communication.

-The Link Assistive team includes speech pathologists and occupational therapists who can provide expert consultation and advice to assist you to implement communication-based assistive technology which includes helping you to compare hardware and software features, select the correct user access method, implement device trials, and establish goals for using assistive technology for communication when working with an individual with autism.
+The Link Assistive team includes speech pathologists and occupational therapists who can provide expert consultation and advice to assist you to implement communication-based assistive technology which includes helping you to compare hardware and software features, select the correct user access method, implement device trials, and establish goals for using assistive technology for communication.

-At Link Assistive we offer equipment loans and equipment rentals so that you can try our range of communication, eye gaze, access and mounting devices to support the communication needs of the individual with autism who you are supporting.
+At Link Assistive we offer equipment loans and equipment rentals so that you can try our range of communication, eye gaze, access and mounting devices to support the communication needs of the individual who you are supporting.
+At this time we are not offering AAC Assessments.

 Interaction-focussed assistive technology for autism